liebke/mechanician/examples/notepad/README.md

 ### Writing Self-Explanatory AITools

-When creating new sub-classes of [AITools](https://github.com/liebke/mechanician/blob/main/packages/mechanician/src/mechanician/ai_tools.py), you will want to provide both the `ai_instructions` and `ai_tool_instructions` so that the `TAGAI` class can successfully provide instructions to the AI on how to use your tools.
+When creating new sub-classes of [AITools](https://github.com/liebke/mechanician/blob/main/packages/mechanician/src/mechanician/ai_tools.py), you will want to provide both the `ai_instructions` and `ai_tool_instructions` so that the `AI` class can successfully provide instructions to the AI on how to use your tools.

 You can do this by: